 Select Enabled to enable Intel I/OAT (I/O Acceleration Technology), which significantly reduces CPU overhead by leveraging CPU architectural improvements and freeing the system resource for other tasks.
 The options are Disabled and Enabled.

 DCA Support

-When set to Enabled, this feature uses Intel's DCA (Direct Cache Access) Technology to improve data transfer efficiency.
-The default is Enabled and can not be changed.
+Select Enabled to use Intel's DCA (Direct Cache Access) Technology to improve the efficiency in data transferring.
+The default setting is Enabled.
+Do not change the default setting.